Phoenix (South Korean TV series)

-Phoenix is a 2004 drama/romance South Korean television series starring Lee Seo-jin, Lee Eun-ju, Jung Hye-young and Eric Mun.
+Phoenix is a 2004 drama/romance South Korean television series starring Lee Eun-ju, Lee Seo-jin, Jung Hye-young and Eric Mun.
 It aired on MBC from April 5 to June 29, 2004, on Mondays and Tuesdays at 21:55 for 26 episodes.

 It was about a couple who fell in love, but couldn't be together.
 They meet years later and their fortunes are switched.
 In the end they have a serious talk and decide that it is finally "the right time" for them to be together again.

-With average viewership ratings of 25.3% and a peak of 31.4%, Phoenix was among the top-rated Korean dramas that aired on MBC in 2004.
+With average viewership ratings of 25.3% and a peak of 31.4%, Phoenix was among the top-rated Korean dramas that aired in 2004.
 All four lead actors received acting recognition at the 2004 MBC Drama Awards.

-This is the last TV appearance of actress Lee Eun-ju who committed suicide the following year.
+This is the last TV appearance of actress Lee Eun-ju.

 Synopsis

 Jang Sae-hoon is a poor, intelligent and hardworking college student on scholarship with a part-time job at a gas station.
 Lee Ji-eun is a strong-willed and impulsive girl whose father is the CEO of a textile company.
 Ji-eun falls in love with and pursues Sae-hoon, despite her family's strong opposition and his own misgivings about their different backgrounds.
 For fear that her family will succeed in breaking them apart, Ji-eun purposely gets pregnant with Sae-hoon's child so that they would be allowed to get married.
 After the wedding, spoiled Ji-eun is ill-accustomed to Sae-hoon's shabby living conditions, causing constant fights between the young couple.
 Ji-eun later suffers a miscarriage, which further drives a wedge between them.
 After losing the baby, Ji-eun becomes depressed and angry; she still loves her husband but is unable to communicate her feelings.
 Despite Sae-hoon's efforts to win her back, she shuts him out and allows herself to be convinced by her parents to file for divorce.
 Heartbroken, Sae-hoon takes the opportunity to leave for the US on a study grant/scholarship so that he can forget her.

 Upon hearing that Sae-hoon is planning to leave Korea, Ji-eun speeds to the airport to stop him.
 Her father drives close behind, hoping to intercept her.
 At a traffic stop during a red light, her father steps out of his car and tries to catch her attention, but a motorcyclist sideswipes him.
 Her father dies.
 Because of the fatal accident, Ji-eun never gets to the airport.

 At her father's funeral service, a company executive informs Ji-eun that her father's company has been taken over by rival Seo-Rin Group.
 Ji-eun's family has lost everything, they have no assets, no money.